 One easy and credible way to deal with drivers is to use Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

-Apart from updating driver, you can also use Driver Easy to uninstall driver (also Pro required).
+Apart from updating the driver, you can also use Driver Easy to uninstall the driver (also Pro required).
 This is helpful especially when you want to reinstall the driver of a device.

 If you have tried the methods above and your HP printer still cannot print, you may need to check if there are hardware issues on your printer.

 You need to ensure your HP printer has enough paper, ink, or toner, and it is not stuck on paper jam.
 Also, check the status of your printer cartridge and try replacing it with a new one if it is not good enough.
 In some cases, your HP printer stops printing after you replace its parts.
 If this happens you should install the original ones back and see if the problem is resolved.